 1. Download and run Phrase Exporter

-The Phrase Exporter tool is available for download for free.
+The Phrase Exporter tool is free to download.
 Once downloaded, double-click on its icon to open it.

 2. Extracting the phrases